Silberengel/next.orly.dev/docs/names.md

 Clients querying name ownership should:

 1. Subscribe to kind 30102 events for the name from multiple relays
-2. Use majority consensus among responses
+2. Use majority consensus among responses from different registry services
-3. Warn users if relays disagree on ownership
+3. Warn users if registry services disagree on ownership
 4. Cache results with TTL of 5-10 minutes
 5. Re-query on cache expiry or when name is used in critical operations

+Note: Clients do not need to run registry service software; they simply query kind 30102 events from standard Nostr relays.

-### Relay Implementation
+### Registry Service Implementation

-Relays participating in consensus should:
+Registry services participating in consensus should:

-1. Subscribe to kind 30100, 20100, and 30101 events from trusted relays
+1. Subscribe to kind 30100, 20100, and 30101 events from configured Nostr relays
-2. Maintain local trust graph (derived from kind 30101 events)
+2. Maintain local trust graph (derived from kind 30101 events fetched from relays)
 3. Implement the consensus algorithm described above
-4. Publish attestations (kind 20100) for proposals of interest
+4. Publish attestations (kind 20100) as ephemeral events to relays for proposals of interest
-5. Publish name state (kind 30102) after reaching consensus
+5. Publish name state (kind 30102) as parameterized replaceable events to relays after reaching consensus
-6. Prune expired ephemeral attestations (>7 days old)

-**Storage requirements:**
+6. Maintain local cache of active proposals and attestations (ephemeral data can be pruned after consensus)

+**Storage requirements (per registry service):**
-- Trust graph: ~100 KB per 1000 relays
+- Trust graph cache: ~100 KB per 1000 registry services
-- Active proposals: ~1 MB per 1000 pending registrations
+- Active proposals cache: ~1 MB per 1000 pending registrations
-- Attestations (7-day window): ~100 MB per 1000 relays at 1000 registrations/day
+- Attestations cache (during attestation window): ~1-10 MB depending on network size
-- Name state: ~1 KB per name
+- Name state cache: ~1 KB per name

+Note: Registry services can prune ephemeral attestations after consensus is reached.
+Persistent data (proposals, trust graphs, name state) is stored on Nostr relays, not in the registry service.

-### Bootstrap Relay Discovery
+### Bootstrap Service Discovery

-New relays should bootstrap their trust graph by:
+New registry services should bootstrap their trust graph by:

-1. Connecting to well-known seed relays (similar to NIP-65 relay lists)
+1. Connecting to well-known Nostr relays to fetch kind 30101 events
-2. Importing trust graphs from 3-5 reputable relays
+2. Importing trust graphs from 3-5 reputable registry services
 3. Using weighted average of imported trust scores as initial state
-4. Gradually adjusting trust based on observed relay behavior over 30 days
+4. Gradually adjusting trust based on observed service behavior over 30 days
+5. Publishing their own trust graph (kind 30101) to relays once established

 ## Security Considerations